Universal Orlando's Horror Make-Up Show: Main show

 After this, Ross peeks behind the curtain, and a car alarm goes off.
 James turns it off and questions Alex on the reasons for peeking on their secret project, which the latter usually blames on a child from the audience.
 Afterward, a clip of the creation of the make-up design for the title character in 1941's The Wolf Man is shown on the screens.
 While a clip from An American Werewolf in London is shown, James adds that it was Rick Baker who further expanded and fully developed the art of prosthetic makeup in many blockbuster films, for which he was recognized as the inaugural recipient of the Academy Award for Best Makeup and Hairstyling in 1981; James also lists Ve Neill as another renowned makeup artist to follow suit.
-A final clip is shown from the 2010 remake of The Wolf Man, in which Benicio del Toro transforms into the title character, while James presents on-stage how practical effects achieved the initial stages of the transformation before computer-generated imagery was utilized to fully complete it.
+A final clip is shown from the 2017 remake of The Mummy, in which Sofia Boutella is shown performing scenes for the film as the title character, while James explains how motion capture and computer-generated imagery were utilized to further animate her character for sequences that exceeded the actress' abilities.

 For the finale, James reveals their secret project: a motion capture vest which controls the movements of an "animatronic" werewolf named Eddie.
 Ross and James call on their volunteer from earlier to come back onstage to help demonstrate this effect (before taking a picture altogether).
 However, after the volunteer returns to their seat, Eddie comes alive and chases James backstage, before the latter ends the chase by seemingly killing Eddie offstage and returning to the stage bloody and bruised.

 Guests leave through a hall featuring multiple posters of Universal horror films on the walls such as The Birds, Jurassic Park, and Psycho before exiting into the shared gift shop with The Bourne Stuntacular.